christophergrant/digital-garden/content/notes/Apache Spark.md

 **Note: these listings include third-party libraries with varying SDLC standards, use these at your own risk**

 **This list is not exhaustive.
-Please feel free to open a PR against this page. to add/remove connectors**
+Please feel free to open a PR against this page to add/remove connectors**

 | Connector      | Reference |
 | ----------- | ----------- |